Aerospace-prog/3D-Solar-System-Simulation/README.md

 - Textures and planet imagery: Wikimedia Commons and public domain sources where used.
 - Three.js examples and helpers form the rendering backbone.

-If you want, I can also:

-- Replace the currently-broken Neptune/Io/Titan texture URLs with local assets or updated remote links.
-- Remove inline handlers and refactor event wiring to modern patterns.

 Enjoy exploring the solar system!